This country-specific Q&A provides an overview to employment and labour law in Ireland.

 - other substantial grounds justifying the termination.

-In circumstances where an employee is allegedly dismissed on ground of having made a protected disclosure (e.g. a whistleblowing complaint) an employee can seek to restrain his or her dismissal by way of a statutory injunction if they can demonstrate substantial grounds to contend that their dismissal is on grounds of having made such a disclosure.
+In circumstances where an employee's employment is terminated allegedly on grounds of having made a protected disclosure (whistleblowing), an employee can seek to restrain such termination by way of a statutory injunction if they can demonstrate substantial grounds to contend that the termination of their employment is on grounds of having made such a disclosure.

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?

-There are certain notification and consultation obligations that apply where an employer is planning to implement a collective redundancy.
-A collective redundancy means the dismissal for reasons unconnected to the individual employee (usually interpreted as meaning redundancy) over any period of 30 consecutive days, of at least:
+If a collective redundancy situation arises then certain notification and consultation obligations apply.
+A collective redundancy means dismissal for reasons unconnected to the individual employee (typically redundancy) over any period of 30 consecutive days of at least:

 - 5 persons in an establishment normally employing more than 20 and less than 50 employees;